 Can anyone write a cool email?
 Technically, yes.
 Well, maybe not so much if you are Oracle or IBM.
 But, regardless of what type of business you do, your email should showcase your brand personality to better connect with your customers.

 Feel free to get intimate with your customer.
-Create an intriguing subject line that peaks interest.
+Create an intriguing email subject line that piques the reader’s interest.
 Keep the tone informal and, don’t forget to personalize it.

 Subject lines like these work well: